dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 ###### Hold Movement

 This spell prevents the target from moving, whether a creature or an object.
-In the case of a creature, they will be under the Paralyzed condition, totally aware but unable to move for the duration of the spell.
+In the case of a creature, they will be under the _paralyzed_ condition, totally aware but unable to move for the duration of the spell.

 ###### Hold Portal